Indezine Logo

 Figure 1: Select the Header and Footer or Slide Number option within the Insert menu

-3. Either option brings up the Header and Footer dialog box (see Figure 2).
+3. Either option brings up the Header and Footer dialog box, as shown in Figure 2, below.
 Make sure that the Slide tab is active, and select the Slide number check-box as shown highlighted in red within Figure 2.
-You can also choose the Don't show on title slide check-box (highlighted in blue within Figure 2) to disable the visibility of slide number on any slide that uses the Title slide layout, this typically is the opening slide in a presentation.
+You can also choose the Don't show on title slide check-box, as shown highlighted in blue within Figure 2, to disable the visibility of slide number on any slide that uses the Title slide layout.
+This typically is the opening slide in a presentation.

 4. Slide number check-box selected